Blood Clots and Aneurysms in Horses

 The larvae of the worm Strongylus vulgaris migrate through the horse’s arteries and can cause inflammation of the walls of an artery.
 This can develop into blood clots and aneurysms in horses infested by these parasites.
 Blockage or death of intestinal tissue can occur.
 Signs are those of colic, constipation, or diarrhea.
 The colic usually keeps returning, and attacks may be severe and prolonged.
 With the recent introduction of newer drugs that destroy or flush out parasitic worms and improved treatment plans, this is becoming an uncommon disorder.

 Blood clots of the aorta and the iliac arteries (with or without aneurysm) produce a characteristic syndrome in horses.
 Affected horses appear normal at rest; however, exercise results in weakness of the hind limbs with lameness on one or both sides, muscle tremors, and sweating.
 Severely affected horses may show signs of exercise intolerance, weakness, and an unusual lameness that resolves after a short rest.
 In severe cases, the hindquarter muscles weaken and waste away, and lameness may occur after only mild exercise.
-Severe paralysis of both hind limbs and an inability to rise may also occur.
+Severe paralysis of both hind limbs and an inability to rise may also occur with a complete blockage.
 Affected horses are anxious, appear painful, and rapidly go into shock.
 The hind limbs are cold, and no pulse is felt in either iliac artery.
 Ultrasonographic examinations can be helpful in evaluating blood flow in the aorta and iliac arteries.